ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 In the course of a measurement task ({{task-configuration}}), each Client records its own measurement value(s), packages them up into a report, and sends them to the Leader.
-Each share is encrypted one of the two Aggregators so that even though they pass through the Leader, the Leader is unable to see or modify the Helper's share.
+Each share is encrypted to only one of the two Aggregators so that even though they pass through the Leader, the Leader is unable to see or modify the Helper's share.
 Depending on the task, the Client may only send one report or may send many reports over time.

 The Leader distributes the shares to the Helper and orchestrates the process of verifying them (see {{validating-inputs}}) and assembling them into an aggregate